Commonwealth of the Philippines: National language

-As per the 1935 Constitution, the Commonwealth had two official languages: English and Spanish.
+As per the 1935 Constitution, the Commonwealth had two official languages: English and Tagalog.
 Due to the diverse number of Philippine languages, a provision calling for the "development and adoption of a common national language based on the existing native dialects" was drafted into the 1935 Constitution.
 In 1936, the National Assembly enacted Commonwealth Act No. 184, creating the Surián ng Wikang Pambansà (National Language Institute).
 This body was initially composed of President Quezon and six other members from various ethnic groups.
 In 1937, deliberations by the Surián had resulted in its selection of Tagalog as the basis for the national language.
 This was made official on December 30, 1937, in an executive order which became effective two years later.

 In 1940, the government authorized the creation of a dictionary and grammar for the language.
 In that same year, Commonwealth Act 570 was passed, allowing Filipino to become an official language upon independence.

 Economy

 The cash economy of the Commonwealth was mostly agriculture-based.
 Products included abaca, coconuts and coconut oil, sugar, and timber.
 Numerous other crops and livestock were grown for local consumption by the Filipino people.
-Other sources for foreign income included the spin-off from money spent at American military bases on the Philippines such as the naval base at Subic Bay and Clark Air Base (with U.S. Army airplanes there as early as 1919), both on the island of Luzon.
+Other sources for foreign income included the spin-off from money spent at American military bases on the Philippines such as the naval base at Subic Bay and Clark Air Base (with US Army airplanes there as early as 1919), both on the island of Luzon.

 The performance of the economy was initially good despite challenges from various agrarian uprisings.
 Taxes collected from a robust coconut industry helped boost the economy by funding infrastructure and other development projects.
 However, growth was halted due to the outbreak of World War II.